Updated 12/05/2021

 A season of joy, love…and STRESS!

 Women are stretched so thin already.
 With the expectations so many people have around the holidays, it’s no wonder we don’t always feel peace, love and joy.
-We are filled with stress, whether we recognize it or not!
+We are filled with stress – even when we don’t recognize it!

 Because stress can be so damaging to your health, it’s even more important during this busy season to pay attention to what your body is telling you, and slow down when necessary.
-I promise, the world won’t end if you don’t carry on every single tradition from your childhood.
+I promise, the world won’t end if you don’t carry on every single tradition from your childhood (or your adult child’s childhood).
 Often, the pressure we feel comes from within, not from the outside.
 If you find yourself doing things simply because that’s the way they’ve always been done, give yourself permission to take a good long look at these traditions.
 Are they still working for you?
 If not, it’s okay to let them go!

 Temptation abounds this time of year